Ohzehn Textiles

 Why brands in Singapore choose to source through Ohzehn

-Co-founder JJ Chen brings deep manufacturing experience.
-Through his family's prior factory operations, before Ohzehn launched, JJ Chen produced for Walmart, Target, Calvin Klein, Victoria's Secret, GAP, Hanes Brands, SKIMS, Abercrombie & Fitch, American Eagle, Fruit of the Loom, Lane Bryant, La Senza, Cacique, Soma, and Third Love.
-That history means our floor understands Western sizing, Western quality expectations, and the operational rhythms of brands selling into North America, Europe, and Australia.
+Co-founder JJ Chen brings decades of family manufacturing experience to Ohzehn.
+Through his family's prior factory operations, JJ Chen has produced for brands including Walmart, Target, Calvin Klein, Victoria's Secret, GAP, Hanes Brands, SKIMS, Abercrombie & Fitch, American Eagle, Fruit of the Loom, Lane Bryant, La Senza, Cacique, Soma, and Third Love.
+That background informs how we approach every order: with the processes, documentation, and compliance standards that major retailers demand.

 The Singapore-to-China lane: ports and transit times